dlauterbach/marketplace/avoiding_common_attacks.md

 Below is list of the measures taken to avoid common attacks.

-* The contract does not intentionally store a balance of Ether and has no functions to manage storage of Ether.
+* The contracts supporting this DApp do not intentionally store a balance of Ether and have no functions to manage storage of Ether.
+This by itself reduces exposure to attacks.

 * There is only one "payable" function ```buyListing```.
 This function performs all state variable updates first and then performs the transfer of Ether from buyer to seller last.